 This model suggests that prices will be fairly stable and there is little incentive to change prices.
 Therefore, firms compete using non-price competition methods.

 - This assumes that firms seek to maximise profits.

 - If they increase price, then they will lose a large share of the market because they become uncompetitive compared to other firms, therefore demand is elastic for price increases.

 - Therefore this suggests that prices will be rigid in oligopoly

-The below diagram suggests that a change in marginal Cost still leads to the same price, because of the kinked demand curve remember profit max occurs where MR = MC)
+The diagram above suggests that a change in marginal cost still leads to the same price, because of the kinked demand curve remember profit maximisation occurs where MR = MC at Q1.